Communist Party of Indonesia

+During most of the period immediately following the Indonesian Independence until the eradication of the PKI in 1965, it was a legal party operating openly in the country.
+Accused of responsibility for the 1965 army-led coup attempt, the party was banned by General Suharto in March 1966 and its members were violently purged.

 History

 Forerunners

 The Indies Social Democratic Association (Dutch: Indische Sociaal-Democratische Vereeniging, ISDV) was founded in 1914 by Dutch socialist Henk Sneevliet and another Indies socialist.
 The 85-member ISDV was a merger of the two Dutch socialist parties (the SDAP and the Socialist Party of the Netherlands), which would become the Communist Party of the Netherlands with Dutch East Indies leadership.
 The Dutch members of the ISDV introduced communist ideas to educated Indonesians looking for ways to oppose colonial rule.

 The ISDV began a Dutch-language publication, Het Vrije Woord (The Free Word, edited by Adolf Baars), in October 1915.
 It did not demand independence when the ISDV was formed.
 At this point, the association had about 100 members; only three were Indonesians, and it rapidly took a radically anti-capitalist direction.
-When Sneevliet moved ISDV's headquarters from Surabaya to Semarang, the ISDV began attracting many Indonesians from like-minded movements which had been growing throughout the Dutch Indies since 1900.
+When Sneevliet moved the ISDV's headquarters from Surabaya to Semarang, the ISDV began attracting many Indonesians from like-minded movements which had been growing throughout the Dutch Indies since 1900.
 The ISDV became increasingly incompatible with the SDAP leadership in the Netherlands, who distanced themselves from the association and began to equate them with Volksraad (People's Council).
 A reformist faction of the ISDV broke away and formed the Indies Social Democratic Party in 1917.
 The ISDV began Soeara Merdeka (The Voice of Freedom), its first Indonesian-language publication, that year.

-Later on, ISDV saw the events of the October Revolution in Russia as an inspiration for a similar uprising in Indonesia.
-The organization gained momentum among Dutch settlers in the archipelago.
-Red Guards were formed, numbering 3,000 within three months.
-In late 1917, soldiers and sailors at the Surabaya naval base revolted and established soviets.
-Colonial authorities suppressed the Surabaya soviets and the ISDV, whose Dutch leaders (including Sneevliet) were deported to the Netherlands.
+After the Russian Revolution of 1917, Sneevliet's radicalism gained enough support amongst both the Indonesian population as well as Dutch soldiers and especially sailors that the Dutch authorities got nervous.
+Sneevliet was therefore forced to leave the Dutch East Indies in 1918.
+ISDV was repressed by the Dutch colonial authorities.

-Around the same time, ISDV and communist sympathizers began infiltrating other political groups in the East Indies in a tactic known as the "block within" strategy.
+Around the same time, the ISDV and communist sympathizers began infiltrating other political groups in the East Indies in a tactic known as the "block within" strategy.
 The most apparent effect was the infiltration committed on a nationalist-religious organization Sarekat Islam (Islamic Union) which advocated a pan-islam stance and freedom from colonial rule.
-Many members including Semaun and Darsono were succeessfully influenced by radical leftist ideas.
+Many members including Semaun and Darsono were successfully influenced by radical leftist ideas.
 As a result, communist thoughts and ISDV agents were successfully planted in the largest Islamic organization in Indonesia.
 After the involuntary departure of several Dutch cadres, combined with the infiltration operations, the membership shifted from majority-Dutch to majority-Indonesian.